 CIBC Bank USA has an overall health rating of "A+" at DepositAccounts.com, with a Texas Ratio of 3.06% (excellent) based on September 30, 2018 data.
 In the past year, CIBC Bank’s total non-brokered deposits have increased by $899.34 million, an excellent annual growth rate of 5.49%.
 Please refer to our financial overview of CIBC Bank USA (FDIC Certificate #33306) for more details.

 DA readers may remember that CIBC Bank USA used to be The Palladian PrivateBank, a division of The PrivateBank and Trust Company.
 Established in 1991, The Palladian PrivateBank was acquired in 2017 by the Canadian Imperial Bank of Commerce.
 According to a recent Bloomberg article,

 A year after buying Chicago-based PrivateBank in its biggest ever acquisition, Canadian Imperial Bank of Commerce’s U.S. foray is already exceeding its expectations.

 CIBC’s U.S. head Larry Richman -- the veteran Chicago banking executive who migrated with the $5 billion acquisition completed in June 2017 -- said he’s driving a “strong and steady" expansion under the wings of Canada’s fifth-largest lender by assets.

 How the Agility Savings Account Compares

-When compared to the nationally available Savings accounts tracked by DepositAccounts.com, only two banks offer a savings account with similar minimum deposit requirements that has a higher rate than CIBC’s Agility Savings account.
+When compared to the nationally available Savings accounts tracked by DepositAccounts.com, CIBC’s Agility Savings account ranks third.